cvg/lamaria/README.md

 ```

 #### Output structure
-The downloaded data is stored in the following structure:
+The downloaded data is stored in the following way:
 ```
 out_dir/
 └── lamaria/